-Re-grout.
 After years of wear and tear, the grout between tiles and surrounding the bathtub can start to look icky.
-The simplest solution is to use a bleach solution to scrub the grout clean, but that doesn't always do the trick--sometimes, the grout will still look discolored.
+The simplest solution is to use a bleach solution to scrub the grout clean, but that doesn't always do the trick—sometimes, the grout will still look discolored.

-Replace light fixtures.
 Have one of those Hollywood light fixtures hanging above your bathroom counter?
-You know the type--the kind where the bulbs are staring you in the face in a straight line?
+The kind where the bulbs are staring you in the face in a straight line?
 It's time to retire it.
 Light fixtures can be replaced for as little as $20 and are often on sale at local hardware stores.
-Even better, light fixtures can be replaced fairly easily--just be sure to turn off the power before you get started!
+Even better, light fixtures can be replaced fairly easily—just be sure to turn off the power before you get started.

 If a new vanity isn't in your budget, consider painting the vanity that's already there.
 One of the benefits to painting a vanity is that you can get creative with color schemes.
 You can even use stencils to add fun accents that would otherwise be hard to come by with generic, store-bought vanities.

-Upgrade your showerhead.
-Rainfall showerheads are all the rage right now; but as good as they might look, they're not very functional.
-Try opting for something equally as sleek but more useful, like a dual-head showerhead that includes the removable wand.
+Rainfall shower heads are all the rage right now, but as good as they might look, they're not very functional.
+Try opting for something equally as sleek but more useful, like a dual-head shower head that includes the removable wand.
 This is an easy, inexpensive bathroom update that you can make on your own to give your bathroom a spa-like feel that residents are sure to enjoy.

-Invest in a low-flow toilet.
-When it comes to bathroom upgrades, the potty talk is inevitable!
+When it comes to bathroom upgrades, the potty talk is inevitable.
 The All Property Management blog recently published a series of posts about energy-saving upgrades that landlords and property managers should consider, and low-flow toilets made the list.
-Similarly, low-flow showerheads are an inexpensive bathroom update that can save you money in the process.
-(For more suggestions, check out the posts: Part I, Part II, Part III)
+Similarly, low-flow shower heads are an inexpensive bathroom update that can save you money in the process.

 This is one of the more expensive projects that we've profiled given the hardware that's required (e.g. a whole new toilet).
 You might also need the assistance of a plumber to install it properly.
 That said, low-flow toilets are sleeker than ever before and can save you hundreds of dollars each year on your water bill.
 This is definitely an upgrade to consider if there are multiple people living in your rental unit.

-Re-glaze the bathtub.
-If your cast-iron bathtub is starting to look shoddy, consider having it re-glazed.
+If your cast-iron bathtub is starting to look like its seen better days, consider having it re-glazed.
 This can cost anywhere from $500 to $800, but it's a lot more affordable than having the entire bathtub replaced.
 Use a crisp white glaze to make the bathtub feel brand new.

 Renovations can feel daunting, but we've learned that small and inexpensive bathroom updates can measurably increase the value of your rental property.
 These updates can be accomplished much faster than a complete bathroom remodel, which comes in handy particularly if you're trying to turn over a unit quickly.